Treating a pelvic organ prolapse

-This may involve stitching prolapsed organs back into place, as well as stitching existing tissue to make it stronger.
+This may involve stitching prolapsed organs back into place and supporting the existing tissues to make them stronger.

-Pelvic organ repair may be done through the vagina or through cuts (incisions).
-It is usually carried out under general anaesthetic, so you will be asleep during the operation and will not feel any pain.
+Pelvic organ repair may be done through cuts (incisions) in the vagina.
+It's usually carried out under general anaesthetic, so you'll be asleep during the operation and won't feel any pain.

-This type of operation is usually recommended if you want to have children in the future.
-Your doctors may suggest delaying surgery until you are sure you no longer want to have any more children, however, because pregnancy can cause the prolapse to recur.
+If you're planning to have children and have a prolapse, your doctors may suggest delaying surgery until you're sure you no longer want to have any more children.
+This is because pregnancy can cause the prolapse to recur.

-Surgery for pelvic organ prolapse may not always be successful and the prolapse can return, meaning another operation may be needed.
+Surgery for pelvic organ prolapse may not always be successful and the prolapse can return.

-The majority of women with prolapse who are treated with mesh respond well to this treatment.
-However, the MHRA has received a number of reports of complications associated with vaginal meshes.
-The most frequently reported problems have included persistent pain, sexual problems, mesh exposure through vaginal tissues and occasionally injury to nearby organs such as the bladder or bowel.
+The majority of women treated with mesh respond well to this treatment.
+However, the Medicines & Healthcare products Regulatory Agency (MHRA) has received reports of complications associated with vaginal meshes.
+These are mostly regarding persistent pain, sexual problems, mesh exposure through vaginal tissues and occasionally injury to nearby organs, such as the bladder or bowel.

-If you've recently had vaginal mesh inserted and think there may be complications or you want to find out more about the risks involved, speak to your GP.
-You can also report an adverse incident on the MHRA website.
+If you've recently had vaginal mesh inserted and think there may be complications, or you want to find out about the risks involved, speak to your GP.
+You can also report a problem with a medicine or medical device on the GOV.UK website.